gustafe/aoc2023/README.md

 wasteful.
 So we go through the input line by line, adding characters to the map if it's not a period.

-The main loop is to go through the completed map.
+The main loop for part 1 is to go through the completed map.
 If we find a symbol (non-digit), we look in all 8 directions around it to find something else.
 My code assumes this will be a digit, and that's the case with my input.

 Once we find a digit, we look left and right around it to find other digits.
 Once we've found a run of consecutive digits, they're